sreninc/financial-freedom/README.md

 ### Homepage

-### About
+### Contact
-The about page contains information about the business and a contact form that can be filled in by the user when they have questions or get stuck using a part of the website.
+The contact page contains a contact form that can be filled in by the user when they have questions or get stuck using a part of the website.

-**N.B.** As an education project the form submits to the email entered by the user so you can see what email the business would receive if the website was an actual business.

 ### Dashboard
 The dashboard is the main user input page on the website and is where the user is likely to spend the majority of their time.
 At least initially.